1901–02 in English football

 The 1901–02 season was the 31st season of competitive football in England.

 League changes

 Doncaster Rovers and Bristol City replaced Walsall and New Brighton Tower in the Football League.

 Burton United were formed by a merger of Burton Swifts with former League side Burton Wanderers.

-Bristol City were the first non-London Southern side in the league.
+Bristol City were the third southern team to compete in the league, after Arsenal and Luton Town.